Model-free Analysis of Dynamic Trading Strategies: High-frequency asymptotics

+{When transaction costs are $c>0$ per share, $\delta\geq c$ so the above asymptotic regime will be relevant only when the transaction cost per share is small i.e. for liquid instruments. }

 The assumptions of Proposition \ref{prop.localtime} are satisfied by typical sample paths of many classes of stochastic processes.
-Typical paths of semimartingales correspond to (iii), while paths of 'rough' processes such as Fractional Brownian motion with Hurst exponent $H<1/2$ correspond to (ii): \begin{example}[Continuous semimartingales]{\em Let $S=M+A$ where $M$ is a continuous martingale and $A$ is a continuous process with bounded variation $\int_0^T|dA_t|$ on $[0,T]$.
+Typical paths of semimartingales correspond to (iii), while paths of 'rough' processes such as Fractional Brownian motion with Hurst exponent $H<1/2$ correspond to (ii).
+Below we provide a few examples.

+\begin{example}[Continuous semimartingales]{\em Let $S=M+A$ where $M$ is a continuous martingale and $A$ is a continuous process with bounded variation $\int_0^T|dA_t|$ on $[0,T]$.
 Denote by $[S]=[M]$ the quadratic variation process of $S$.
 Then $S$ admits a local time of order $p=2$, which corresponds $1/2$ of the 'semimartingale local time' of $S$ at $0$: